-Applicants that are approved for single-year or preliminary study funding are not eligible to carry-over funding.
 Researchers are encouraged to budget carefully.
 Funds tied up in projects but not used may result in other worthwhile projects not being undertaken due to a lack of funds.

-Successful applicants with multi-year funding approval may request to carry-over funds, except in the final year of funding.
+Successful applicants with funding approval may request to carry-over funds.
 The applicant must provide reasons for the request, and a revised funding profile in their required interim report and interim financial report that describes how the carry-over will be used and the implications to the projects objectives by 15 January.